alexthkim/iOS-calculator/README.md

 6. **"C" button** - Clears/resets the calculators history and output

 Note: Swift's precision is a bit off so subtraction doesn't work as properly intended

+##Running the project

+Download the project and open the xcode file (Calculator.xcodeproj) in xcode.